mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 		and year(start_date) = '2020'
 group by plan_name
 ;
-# Answer:
+### Answer:
-# plan_name	   customer_count
-# pro annual		195

-#How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
-with trial_plans as (select customer_id,
+*How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi? with trial_plans as (select customer_id,
 							start_date
 					from subscriptions s